-- (1) Minimum level: To carry out research activities via communicating efficiently with colleagues and conforming to research ethics. - (2) Ordinary level: To formulate a qualitative research design and prove it with the supervisors through an appropriate reference searching and an untenable hypothesis building - (3) Advanced level: To voluntarily compile research findings into full-fledged English papers and publish them in peerreviewed academic journals

-Name and position Research theme Name and position Prof. Kurata (1) Elucidation of the nature of atherosclerosis Atherosclerotic arterial occlusion, which leads to myocardial infarction and cerebral infarction, is the leading cause of death in developed countries, comparable to cancer general.
-Plaque instability, the main cause of such arterial occlusion, is characterized an increased lipid core and thinning of the fibrous capsule, but it is not known why thi occurs.
+- (1) Minimum level: To carry out research activities via communicating efficiently with colleagues and conforming to research ethics. - (2) Ordinary level: To formulate a qualitative research design and prove it with the supervisors through an appropriate reference searching and an untenable hypothesis building - (3) Advanced level: To voluntarily compile research findings into full-fledged English papers and publish them in peer-reviewed academic journals upervisor•Research theme ( = for doctor's license hole Name and position Research theme Prof. Kurata (1) Elucidation of the nature of atherosclerosis Atherosclerotic arterial occlusion, which leads to myocardial infarction and cerebral infarction, is the leading cause of death in developed countries, comparable to cancel general.
+Plaque instability, the main cause of such arterial occlusion, is characterized an increased lipid core and thinning of the fibrous capsule, but it is not known why th occurs.
 Smooth muscle, the main component of the fibrous capsule, has been though be uniformly dedifferentiated, but we have found that the degree of differentiation of smooth muscle varies, and that it is more dedifferentiated when plaques become unstable.
 In the future, we would like to elucidate whether this smooth muscle dedifferentiation is the cause of plaque destabilization or whether it interacts with the lipid core, and contribute to the prevention, diagnosis, and treatment of plaque destabilization.
 Prof. Kurata (2) Induction of differentiation of pluripotent stem cell-derived immature teratomas.
-The goal of inducing differentiation of pluripotent stem cells such as ES cells and iPS cells to form transplantable tissues and organs currently remains a cellular-level resu.
-On the other hand, immature teratomas formed by transplanting pluripotent stem cell into immunodeficient mice are malignant tumors and have not received much attention transplantation.
+The goal of inducing differentiation of pluripotent stem cells such as ES cells and iPS cells to form transplantable tissues and organs currently remains a cellular-level result on the other hand, immature teratomas formed by transplanting pluripotent stem cell into immunodeficient mice are malignant tumors and have not received much attentice for transplantation.
 We have found that these immature teratomas transform into differentiated mature teratomas after intraperitoneal administration of anticancer age to the teratoma-bearing host.
 In the future, we would like to refine this technique and explore ways to induce differentiation into desired tissues and organs.
-Associate Prof. Masui (3) Cancer metabolism in malignant brain tumor Cancer cells depend on metabolic reprogramming to drive nucleotide, lipid, and protei synthesis needed for survival.
+Associate Prof. Masui (3) Cancer metabolism in malignant brain tumor Cancer cells depend on metabolic reprogramming to drive nucleotide, lipid, and protein synthesis needed for survival.
 Of interest, recent molecular genetic studies revealed discrete links between oncogenotypes and the resultant metabolic phenotypes.
-Furth more comprehensive approaches are applied to unravel the dynamic spatio-temporal regulatory map of metabolites that enable cancer cells to adapt to their microenvironment to maximize tumor growth.
-Our approach for the elucidation of can biology is to leverage "OMICS" approaches to link cancer cell genotype, epigenotype and phenotype through metabolic reprogramming for improving the management of patients with malignant brain tumor, glioblastoma.
-Assistant Prof. Kato (4) Abnormal protein aggregates of in neurodegeneration Most neurodegenerative diseases are characterized by deposition of abnormal protein aggregates with amyloid-like structures, but the link between toxic protein aggregates and neuronal cell death remains unclear.
-Abnormalities in signaling cascades of programmed cell death, such as apoptosis, necroptosis, pyroptosis, ferroptosis, and autophagic cell death as well as unprogrammed necrosis can be observed in the pathogenesis of various neurological diseases.
-We would like to clarify how abnormal protein accumulation would induce cell death by virally introducing disease-related ge into cultured neuron and glia, which will lead to novel therapeutics against neurodegenerative disorders.
+Further more comprehensive approaches are applied to unravel the dynamic spation-temporal regulatory map of metabolites that enable cancer cells to adapt to their microenvironment to maximize tumor growth.
+Our approach for the elucidation of carbiology is to leverage "OMICS" approaches to link cancer cell genotype, epigenotype and phenotype through metabolic reprogramming for improving the management of patients with malignant brain tumor, glioblastoma.